 You can cut strips of paper yourself using the size guide below.
 Heavy paper such as construction paper will not work but I have had success with a good quality wrapping paper.

 I prefer to purchase the paper strips.
-The weight, color and quality is great and it is so much easier than making my own.
-Here are papers I have bought and used for my stars as well as the cellophane bags I use to package and give as gifts:
+The weight, color and quality is great and it is so much easier than cutting my own strips. below are papers I have bought and used for my stars as well as the cellophane bags I use to package and give as gifts:

 Various size stars